nitinsk0920/Oral_cavity_cancer_detection_DensNet_Fastapi/README.md

 📊 Future Improvements

-Grad-CAM Visualization
+Grad-CAM Visualization<br>
-Use VLMs to get information about treatment and management,like a chatbot.
+Use VLMs to get information about treatment and management,like a chatbot.<br>
-Model Deployment (Render/AWS)
+Model Deployment (Render/AWS)<br>
-Docker Containerization
+Docker Containerization<br>
-Threshold-based risk scoring
+Threshold-based risk scoring<br>
-Integration with Hospital Systems
+Integration with Hospital Systems<br>